 Fiscal management of district operations is provided by an elected five-member board, in conjunction with the fire chief who directs administrative and operational services.
 District operations are divided into four sections; Emergency Services, Community and Technical Services, Administrative Services and Financial Services each led by a member of the Senior Leadership Team.
 The district delivers advanced life support (ALS) and fire-related life safety functions utilizing a three-platoon system.
 Each platoon has an assigned battalion chief that directs daily operations with station captains providing supervision of direct fire and emergency medical services (EMS) related operations.

 Mike Farber is the Interim Fire Chief of the Superstition Fire & Medical District.
-Chief Farber has 36 years of experience in the fire service including the first five years of his career as a Firefighter for Rural/Metro Fire Department.
-Chief Farber has been with SFMD for the last 31 years.
-During his time in the District he has served as a Ladder and Engine Company Captain for 12 years and has been a Battalion Chief on C-Shift for eight years and the Assistant Chief of Operations for two years, and was the Assistant Chief of Planning & Logistics Division and Fire Marshal.
+Chief Farber has 37 years of experience in the fire service including the first five years of his career as a Firefighter for Rural/Metro Fire Department.
+Chief Farber has been with SFMD for the last 32 years.
+During his time in the district, he served as a Ladder and Engine Company Captain for 12 years, a Battalion Chief on C Shift for 8 years, the Assistant Chief of Operations for 2 years, as well as the Assistant Chief of Planning & Logistics and Fire Marshal.

 Throughout his career, Chief Farber has been an advocate of education in the Fire Service and has served as a member of the Mesa Community College Curriculum Committee and Fire Science Advisory Committee.
-Chief Farber taught courses at Mesa Community College and Central Arizona Community College in Tactics, Hydraulics, Supervision, College Algebra and Communication for over twenty years.
-Chief Farber has traveled around the country on major Wildland Fires including the Cedar Fire in San Diego in 2003 and 2007.
-Chief Farber is certified as a Strike Team/Task Force Leader and Structural Protection Specialist for the Wildland Team for over twenty years.
-Chief Farber is the Fire District liaison for the City of Apache Junction Emergency Operation Center and developed several programs and policies for Pandemics such as, the Bird Flu that have been implemented for the City of Apache Junction.
+Chief Farber taught courses at Mesa Community College and Central Arizona Community College in Tactics, Hydraulics, Supervision, College Algebra and Communication for over 20 years.
+He has traveled around the country on major Wildland Fires including the Cedar Fire in San Diego in 2003 and 2007.
+Chief Farber is certified as a Strike Team/Task Force Leader and Structural Protection Specialist for the Wildland Team for over 20 years.
+Chief Farber is the SFMD liaison for the City of Apache Junction Emergency Operation Center and developed several programs and policies for Pandemics such as, the Bird Flu that have been implemented for the City of Apache Junction.

 Chat with the Chief